andreykobal/klaytn-aaa-shooter-game-ai-nft-avatars/README.md

 * Edit the deploy script to pass in your name and ticker/uri depending on standard
 * Edit the contractUri method in the contract and add your collection metadata URI
 * Edit the mint script and add your token uri, contract address and account address of the account you want to mint to.
+* Compile the smart contracts with `npx hardhat compile`
-* Deploy with `npx hardhat run --network scaleTestnet scripts/deploy721.js` for ERC-721
+* Deploy with `npx hardhat run --network klaytnBaobab scripts/deploy721.js` for ERC-721
-* Deploy with `npx hardhat run --network scaleTestnet scripts/deploy1155.js` for ERC-1155
+* Deploy with `npx hardhat run --network klaytnBaobab scripts/deploy1155.js` for ERC-1155
-* Mint 721 with `npx hardhat run --network scaleTestnet scripts/mint.js`
+* Mint 721 with `npx hardhat run --network klaytnBaobab scripts/mint.js`
-* Mint 1155 with `npx hardhat run --network scaleTestnet scripts/mint1155.js`
+* Mint 1155 with `npx hardhat run --network klaytnBaobab scripts/mint1155.js`
-* Check balance of ERC-1155 with `npx hardhat run --network scaleTestnet scripts/balances.js`
+* Check balance of ERC-1155 with `npx hardhat run --network klaytnBaobab scripts/balances.js`
-* Get metadata of ERC-721 with `npx hardhat run --network scaleTestnet scripts/getTokensOfOwner.js`
+* Get metadata of ERC-721 with `npx hardhat run --network klaytnBaobab scripts/getTokensOfOwner.js`

 Contract code inspired from Opensea: https://github.com/ProjectOpenSea/meta-transactions/blob/main/contracts/ERC721MetaTransactionMaticSample.sol